prakashJaybhaye/STM_32/README.md

 How many register are involved in TM2 work flow of TM2
-Implementation of basic delay function using HSI and TM2 Implementation of own Delay function using HSI and TM2 Interrupt handler
+Implementation of basic delay function using HSI and TM2 Implementation of own Delay function using HSI and TM2 Interrupt handler.
+Learn How PWM is generated form Genral perpose timmer.
+Implementated code to control brightness of led with TM2 and delay by sytimmer.

 *Project Implementation
 1. 4 Bit Counter Design in 3 different manner